-A hotel is a commercial establishment offering short-term lodging for a fee.
-Accommodations can vary significantly, ranging from basic rooms with essential amenities to luxurious suites featuring larger beds, kitchen facilities, and entertainment options.
-Smaller, budget-friendly hotels typically provide minimal services, while larger, more upscale hotels may offer amenities like swimming pools, business centers, childcare, conference facilities, sports courts, gyms, restaurants, spas, and event services.
-Rooms are generally numbered for easy identification.
-High-end boutique hotels sometimes feature custom-decorated rooms.
-Some hotels provide meals as part of a room and board package.
-Capsule hotels in Japan offer very small sleeping spaces with shared bathrooms.
+A hotel is a commercial establishment that provides short-term lodging for paying guests.
+The amenities and services vary widely, ranging from basic rooms with essential furniture to luxurious suites offering kitchen facilities, entertainment, and en-suite bathrooms.
+Smaller, budget-friendly hotels typically provide minimal services, while larger, upscale hotels may offer swimming pools, business centers, childcare, event spaces, sports courts, gyms, restaurants, spas, and social function services.
+Rooms are usually numbered for identification.
+Some boutique hotels feature uniquely decorated rooms.
+Meal options can also vary, with some hotels offering room and board packages.
+In contrast, capsule hotels in Japan offer very small sleeping spaces with shared bathrooms.

 In 1900, luxury hotels were known as palace hotels in the United States and grand hotels in Europe.
-These hotels offered dining, social activities, personalized service, and both short and long-term accommodations, primarily in downtown areas to cater to European and American travelers.
+These hotels featured dining, social activities, personalized service, and rooms for sleeping, catering to European and American travelers with familiar accommodations, often offering long-term stays.

-In 1945, Schloss Cecilienhof in Potsdam, Germany, gained fame for hosting the Potsdam Conference of World War II allies, including Winston Churchill, Harry Truman, and Joseph Stalin.
+In 1945, Schloss Cecilienhof in Potsdam, Germany gained fame for hosting the Potsdam Conference with Winston Churchill, Harry Truman, and Joseph Stalin.

-In 1964, the Civil Rights Act Title II in the United States prohibited discrimination based on race, religion, or national origin in public accommodations, including hotels.
+In 1964, The Civil Rights Act was passed in the United States, and Title II of the Act prohibits discrimination based on race, religion, or national origin in public accommodations, including hotels.

-In 1999, the first glass igloos were built in Finland.
-These later became part of the Kakslauttanen Arctic Resort.
+In 1999, the first glass igloos were built in Finland, later becoming the Kakslauttanen Arctic Resort.

-In 2001, the Hotel de Glace opened in Duschenay, Canada, becoming North America's only ice hotel, which is redesigned and rebuilt annually.
+In 2001, the Hotel de Glace in Duschenay, Canada, opened as North America's only ice hotel, redesigned and rebuilt each year.

-In 2006, Guinness World Records listed the First World Hotel in Genting Highlands, Malaysia, as the world's largest hotel with 6,118 rooms.
+In 2006, the First World Hotel in Genting Highlands, Malaysia, was listed by Guinness World Records as the world's largest hotel, with 6,118 rooms.

-In October 2014, the Anbang Insurance Group purchased the Waldorf Astoria New York in Manhattan for US$1.95 billion, making it the world's most expensive hotel ever sold.
+In October 2014, the Anbang Insurance Group purchased the Waldorf Astoria New York for US$1.95 billion.

-In 2021, a New York-based company introduced new modular and movable hotel rooms, allowing for easy creation and scaling of hotel accommodations.
+In 2021, a New York-based company introduced new modular and movable hotel rooms.

 Germany officially the Federal Republic of Germany is located in...